 No matter where you go in Dublin’s city center, and many large cities, you’ll almost always find people sitting on the street begging for their keep.
-There are the young runaways, the sullen addicts, and then there are Roma people, often referred to as gypsies.
+You’ll see young runaways, sullen addicts, and Roma people, often referred to as gypsies.

-Despite the fact that the Roma usually don’t exhibit addictions, have children with them, and maintain distinctly tidy appearances despite their meager means, it’s the Roma I hear my Irish friends and neighbors complaining about the most.
+Despite the fact that the Roma usually don’t exhibit addictions, have children with them, and maintain distinctly tidy appearances despite their meager means, it’s always the Roma people I hear my Irish friends and neighbors complaining about.

-Since France officially began deporting hundreds of Roma families this week, I’ve taken part in more than a few interesting conversations about this blatantly discriminatory new policy.
-Several of my friends were, like me, horrified by the measure, but I was surprised to find that many people wholly supported the idea of involuntary deportations.
+As France officially began deporting hundreds of Roma families this week, I took part in more than a few interesting conversations about this blatantly discriminatory new policy.
+Several of my friends were, like me, horrified, but I was surprised to see how many people fiercely supported the measure.

 One friend launched into a tirade about the horrors of “the gypos.”
 When I pressed him to explain where his decidedly pejorative frame of mind about the Roma came from(perhaps personal experience?), he merely offered the usual, “they’re just rude, and so ignorant.”

-It seems to me, from a purely logistical standpoint, that it would logically require much more parenting to raise a disabled child on the street, rather than a perfectly healthy one.
-And for that matter, wouldn’t it cost his parents more in lifelong medical treatments than they could ever hope to earn begging for change?
+It seems to me, from a purely logistical standpoint, that it would require a much more parenting to raise a disabled child on the street, rather than a perfectly healthy one.
+And for that matter, wouldn’t it cost more in medical bills throughout a child’s life than his parent could ever hope to earn from begging for change?

-Even if that one didn’t make the most sense, he had another reason for his prejudice.
+Even if that one didn’t make the most sense, he had another reason for his prejudice against them.
 “When you give them money, they pool it all together from all of their posts around the city and then when they get back to their camp, they divide it up.”

-Well, that just sounded like an example of business savvy, or good sharing at least; hardly evidence of crookery and inherent dishonesty, as he would have me believe.
+Well to me, that just sounds like an example of business savvy and good sharing, and certainly does not constitute evidence of crookery and inherent dishonesty, as he would have me believe.

-I spent time with Roma people a few months ago while working on a documentary about them.
+As it so happens, I spent time with Roma people a few months ago while working on a documentary.
 My co-producer and I traveled around Hungary, to some of the most destitute and hopelessly impoverished slums I have ever seen.
-And yet I’ve never meet people more eager to open up their homes and hearts to me, a perfect stranger with a video camera, than the Roma in those neighborhoods.
+And yet I’ve never meet people as eager to open up their homes and hearts, as the Roma people in those neighborhoods.

-All of the families we visited gave us three kisses on the cheeks – a Hungarian custom – and offered us coffee and literally every single piece of food they had in their cubboards.
+All of the families we visited gave us three kisses on the cheeks – a Hungarian custom – and offered us coffee and literally every single scrap of food that they had.

-One older woman spoke about having barely enough money to buy loaves of bread to feed her family, and then laughed at the idea of being able to buy meat to put on those loaves.
-It was an awkward silence, full of shame and sorrow on my and my colleagues’ part, that followed.
-We had eat sandwiches for lunch, and the likes of big chicken dinners, every night that week.
+One older woman spoke about having barely enough money to buy loaves of bread for her family members.
+She then laughed at the absurdity of being able to afford meat to put on those loaves.
+It was an awkward silence, full of shame and sorrow, that followed.

 The Roma are not just poor people.
 They live in homes without proper heating, electricity, or sanitation.

-They live in conditions that no human should have to endure, and if they were anything but a convenient scapegoat for Europe’s financial problems, they wouldn’t be allowed to.
+They live in conditions that no human should have to endure, and if they were anything but Europe’s scapegoat for all of its financial problems, they wouldn’t be allowed to.

-I spoke with Prof. Jack Greenberg, a civil rights attorney who spent time in South Africa during apartheid; he had also traveled through several Roma camps and neighborhoods in recent years.
-He described the living conditions in Roma camps and neighborhoods as worse than anything he had seen in the South African shanty towns.
+I spoke with Prof. Jack Greenberg, a civil rights attorney who spent time in South Africa during apartheid, and traveled through several Roma camps and neighborhoods.
+He said that the Roma living conditions were worse, by far, than any of what he saw in the South African shanty towns.

 The lucky ones get out of the places where they’ve historically suffered from slavery, genocide, discrimination, and marginalization, to start anew in places like France, or Ireland.

 And when they get here, they fight for every dime they get.
-Yes, many are agressive when it comes to asking for money or food.
-I have had a few unpleasant experiences with Roma people pushing too far when begging or responding to my donations with ingratitude, but I often wonder how pushy I would be if I had to rely on the charity of other people to feed my children, I’d fight tooth and nail to get any money I could out of our ungenerous citizenry.
+Yes, I have had a few unpleasant experiences with Roma people aggressively begging on the street, but at the end of the day, if I had to rely on the charity of other people to feed my children, I’d fight tooth and nail to get any money I could out of our ungenerous citizenry.

 “Have you been to any of the jails?”
 Well, no. “They’re full of Roma people.”